romjacket/skeletonKey/ReadMe.md

 SKey-Deploy.ahk:

-In order to deploy this tool you will need:
+To deploy your own installer and binary including this tool you will need:

 		NSIS: Nullsoft Scriptable Install System
 				https://sourceforge.net/projects/nsis/